Get Rates Near You!

 Accessing Your Cash

-Money market accounts can make it easy to obtain your money, thanks to the ability to write checks in addition to using an ATM card.
+Money market accounts can make it easy to obtain money, as you can write checks and use an ATM card.

 However, some banks are stricter about their rules and won’t allow the check-writing feature.